Alternative career choices

 Working in the voluntary sector

-This is a growing area and healthcare is amongst them.
-Working in the voluntary sector doesn’t necessarily mean working voluntarily; there are many paid opportunities available.
+Working in the voluntary sector doesn't necessarily mean working voluntarily; there are many paid opportunities.
+Go to our charity work webpage to find out more.

 Work related to medicine